hawkinsd90/BouncePartyClubSite/docs/ORDERS_AND_WORKFLOW.md

 ---

+## Customer Portal Order Access

+The customer portal loads order data through the `get_order_with_relations_by_token` SECURITY DEFINER RPC.
+This allows unauthenticated customers to load their full order (with items, payments, signatures, lot pictures) using their `invoice_links` token — without exposing any admin RLS policies to the public.

+---

 ## Checkout Bridge (`checkout-bridge` edge function)

-The `checkout-bridge` edge function orchestrates the handoff between checkout completion and order lifecycle progression.
-After Stripe redirects the customer to `/payment-complete`, this function:
+The `checkout-bridge` edge function is a **postMessage relay bridge** — not an order lifecycle handler.
+After Stripe completes a payment, it redirects to the `checkout-bridge` URL with `orderId` and `session_id` as query parameters.
+The function:

-1. Receives the Stripe session ID
-2. Verifies payment status
-3. Updates order status from `draft` to `pending_review`
-4. Triggers admin notification
-5. Returns the updated order for display on the success page
+1. Extracts `orderId` and `session_id` from the URL query params
+2. Builds a minimal HTML page with inline JavaScript
+3. The JavaScript sends a `BPC_CHECKOUT_COMPLETE` postMessage to `window.opener` (the original checkout tab)
+4. The JavaScript calls `window.close()` to close itself

+The actual order status transition (draft → pending_review) and admin notifications are handled on the receiving side in the main checkout window (`/payment-complete`), not inside this edge function.

 ---